+On August 3, 2015, the EPA issued the Clean Power Plan final rule ("CPP").
+The CPP intended to regulate CO2 emissions from existing fossil fuel-fired EGUs, specifically coal-, oil-, and gas-fired steam generating units and natural gas combined cycle units.
 On July 8, 2019, the EPA repealed the CPP, stating that the CPP exceeded EPA's authorities under the CAA.
 EPA proposed to change its legal interpretation underlying the CPP to conclude that the CAA's use of the term "best system of emission reduction" must involve technological or operational measures that apply to an individual point source as opposed to the approach taken in the CPP that would have involved a shifting of the balance of coal, gas, and renewable-generated power at the grid-wide level, which EPA stated constitutes energy policy as opposed to environmental policy.
 At the same time, the repealed CPP was replaced by the Affordable Clean Energy ("ACE").
 The ACE rule was focused on potential upgrades to coal plants and would have been unlikely to materially affect energy and capacity prices in the NYISO wholesale market and the Eastern Interconnection.
 On January 19, 2021, the D.C.
 Circuit court vacated the ACE rule and remanded it to the EPA for further proceedings consistent with its opinions.
-Given these developments, the timing and substance of federal regulation of CO2 applicable in the State is not certain.
+The United States Supreme Court just reviewed the extent of EPA's regulatory authority to potentially reshape the country's electricity grids and unilaterally decarbonize any sector of the economy in the case West Virginia v.
+EPA, and released its determination on June 30, 2022, which determination the Authority and PSEG Long Island will evaluate for its impact.
+Given these developments, the timing and substance of federal regulation of $CO_2$ applicable in the State is not certain.

 DEC's GHG standards for new power plants, adopted in June 2012, are more stringent than the NSPS finalized by EPA on August 3, 2015.
-Specifically, new power plants must achieve a standard of 925 pounds of CO2 equivalent per MW gross electrical output or 120 pounds CO2 equivalent per million BTU of input.
+Specifically, new power plants must achieve a standard of 925 pounds of $CO_2$ equivalent per MW gross electrical output or 120 pounds $CO_2$ equivalent per million BTU of input.
 The standards are set at a level that permits the construction of natural gas plants with back-up fuel oil, but the standards are too low to permit construction of new coal-fired power plants in the State.
-On May 9, 2019, DEC adopted final regulations setting a CO2 emission limit for existing power plants in the State of 1,800 pounds of CO2 equivalent per MW gross electrical output or 180 pounds CO2 equivalent per million BTU of input.
+On May 9, 2019, DEC adopted final regulations setting a $CO_2$ emission limit for existing power plants in the State of 1,800 pounds of $CO_2$ equivalent per MW gross electrical output or 180 pounds $CO_2$ equivalent per million BTU of input.
 All of the power plants owned by or under contract to the Authority are expected to be within this limit.

-In addition, effective December 31, 2020, DEC revised its regulations implementing the Regional Greenhouse Gas Initiative ("RGGI") program, a CO_2 cap-and-trade program that applies to EGUs within the eleven RGGI states in the Northeast and Mid-Atlantic region.
+In addition, effective December 31, 2020, DEC revised its regulations implementing the Regional Greenhouse Gas Initiative ("RGGI") program, a CO2 cap-and-trade program that applies to EGUs within the eleven RGGI states in the Northeast and Mid-Atlantic region.
 The new regulations implement the decision of the RGGI states to further reduce the cap by 2.275% each year until 2030 to achieve an overall reduction of 30% from 2020 to 2030.
 It is expected that power companies will comply with these caps by purchasing new allowances at auction at slightly higher prices and using allowances banked in previous compliance periods.
+Beginning in 2021, RGGI states implemented the Emissions Containment Reserve (the "ECR") that will withhold allowances from circulation to secure additional emissions reductions if prices fall below an established trigger price.
+The ECR triggers only if emission reduction costs are lower than projected.